mathildathompson/text_adv_app/project_to_do_list.md

 ###Must Have

-* Move orphans and dead ends code to the Adventure model
-* Add confirmation to deletes!
+* Find my adventures rather than all adventures!
+* Check that deleting an adventure deletes all scenes
+* Validate so the first scene CANNOT be deleted.
 * Display 'Draft' adventures only for the creator, all users can see 'Published' adventures.
 * Check validations on models and links to delete!!!
 * Remove First Visit and Multi Visit options AND Remove Game Model
 * Update FAQ page
 * Prevent deletion of the opening scene - I have removed the link, but how to validate this?
-* If a scene is flagged as the end, delete all tracks?
+* If a scene is flagged as the end, delete all tracks

+##Styling

-* Incorporate Bootstrap
+* Style Form Errors with Bootstrap
+* Add placeholder text to forms
+* Add Glyph Icons

+##Testing

+* Retest user permissions !

 ###Nice to Have